eigentaylor/eigentaylor.github.io/_previews/2026-02-25-gibbard-satt.md

 5. A blocking set doesn't just block a single candidate, but can block all candidates, making it dictatorial.
 6. Since we can reduce any dictating (blocking) set into a strictly smaller dictating set, we can show the existence of a single dictator.

-While most Lemmas follow relatively straightforwardly from the intuitive idea of a blocking set, the real key to the proof is that any blocking set contains a strictly smaller blocking set.
+While most steps follow relatively straightforwardly from the intuitive idea of a blocking set, the real key to the proof is that any blocking set contains a strictly smaller blocking set.
 This heavily relied on the fact that strategyproofness is so strict.

 Eggers puts it in an interesting way: "strategy-proofness implies preference-proofness".
 The way strategyproofness is often framed is that being dishonest can't get you a better result.
 But what does being "honest" or "dishonest" even mean?
 If you watch a debate between the candidates and decide to adjust your vote based on what you learn, then which vote is the honest one?